bmotz/prediction-probability-and-pigskin/README.md

 6. /scraping
 ...
 A core feature of C105 was that students had access to up-to-date well-organized football data.
 This dataset was created by scraping (using Python scripts and relying heavily on the BeautifulSoup library) HTML pages downloaded from ESPN.com.
 There's a readme file in the scraping folder that gives more context.

+This repository does not include the required readings, many of which are copyrighted and were only available through IU library access.
+This repository also does not include the dataset produced by the scraping tools, which is too big for Github (plus, I happen to've misplaced it).

 I hope this is helpful to you.
 I do not intend to maintain or update this repository.
 I had a good run with C105.